TCS-Meiji/PACE2017-TrackB/README.md

 ## Description
 This software computes a minimum fill-in of graphs.
-The code will be submitted to [Track B of PACE 2017](https://pacechallenge.wordpress.com/pace-2017/track-b-minimum-fill-in/).
+The code will be submitted to [Track B of PACE 2017](https://pacechallenge.wordpress.com/pace-2017/track-b-minimum-fill-in/) and will be available on a public source code repository on the final submission.

 ## Requirement
 Java 1.8 or higher